 The principal advantage of this approach is that it would take ICANN completely out of the role of deciding whose expertise counts with respect to a language or script.
 A significant disadvantage of this approach would be that it is subject to denial of service: someone who is opposed to variants in principle (or in some specific case) could always create a conflicting rule for any representation label rule, and the conflict-resolution mechanism (in order to do the safest thing) would therefore tend to prevent any variant labels from being activated.
 Moreover, because this approach tends to encourage more innovative repertoires and associated rules (as there is little cost to adding one), it is more likely to lead to instability in the label generation policy.

+4.3 Synopsis of Issues

+Establishment of label generation rules is a crucial step toward developing a variant management mechanism for the root zone, and the methodology used in this regard will significantly impact consideration of the other issues in this report.
+Determining the best methodology to achieve the desired goals of consistency and reliability will require a balancing of factors including definition of the scope and identification of the necessary parties to be involved in establishing the label generation rules.

-5. Discussion of Issues: Treatment of Variant Labels
+5 Discussion of Issues: Treatment of Variant Labels

 Once variant labels are identified, a range of possible states and corresponding actions may be taken on those labels.
 Thus, a variant management mechanism could encompass both active use of labels in the DNS, and prevention of labels from use in the DNS.
 The possible states that apply to a name are as follows: